Variables - Declaration vs Assignment

 Declaration keywords (

-) are only used the first time to declare the variable.
+constandlet) are only used the first time to declare the variable.
 After that, you can use the variable without it. -

 Arrays and objects defined with

-are still changeable, they just can't be reassigned.
-In other words, the items in an array created with theconst
+constare still changeable, they just can't be reassigned.
+In other words, the items in an array created with theconstkeyword can still be changed.
+The same is true for objects including HTML Elements. -

 Never explicitly assign a variable to

-data type should be reserved for use by the runtime environment.
+undefined.
+When you need a variable to be "nothing" usenullinstead.
+Theundefineddata type should be reserved for use by the runtime environment.

 Common assignment/declaration syntax errors